Author: Randeep Singh / go to all Samkhya Karikas

 That is the reason one is compelled to find a permanent solution to these pains.
 The moment one is born one’s connect to the supreme consciousness is severed by the attachments which emerge due to contact with the material world.
 As one grows one continues to entangle with the ever intensifying web of material attachments, this web of entanglements keep one away from realising the divinity present within one self.
 Realising this divinity within oneself , or the supreme consciousness is the only permanent solution to all miser of human life.

-As per Samkhya philosophy human intellect has the capability to analyse its shortcomings and accordingly change its course which can alter the actions necessary for walking the path of realising one’s real self, pure consciousness.
-Realising one’s real self is the permanent cure for all sufferings.
+As per Samkhya philosophy human intellect has the capability to analyze its shortcomings and accordingly change its course which can alter the actions necessary for walking the path of realizing one’s real self, pure consciousness.
+Realizing one’s real self is the permanent cure for all sufferings.
 As suffering has its root in acquiring wrong knowledge, getting to know the means and instruments for acquiring right knowledge is the first step to healing all pain.

 Isvar krisna through Samkhya karika 1 discusses the subject matter of one’s enquiry about seeking permanent ways of eradicating suffering and achieving freedom from them for good.
 Certain experiences, though traumatic, are necessary for our mental and spiritual growth.
 The idea is to pass through these experiences with understanding and forbearance.
 Here the author indirectly depicts that its only because the pain and suffering are present in the world that one decides to get rid of them.
 The suffering provides the strength and power to make the necessary effort required for permanently eradicating pain by following the path of understanding the causes and reasons behind these sufferings.

-With this strong urge to find the ultimate remedy for all three categories of miseries of life one must progresson the path of Samkhya Philosophy.
+With this strong urge to find the ultimate remedy for all three categories of miseries of life one must progression the path of Samkhya Philosophy.